-It is established that there are certain relationships between animals and environmental factors.
-So, for example, according to the research results of A. I. Abilova et al. [13], the effect of atmospheric pressure on the day of sperm collection on the quantity and quality of sperm from breeding bulls.
-In this regard, for the effective use of the potential of each climatic zone, it became necessary to study adaptive capabilities [14] and improve the productive qualities of local fine-wool sheep, and what was the relevance of our research.
+Certain relationships have been established between animals and environmental factors.
+For example, according to the research of A. I. Abilova et al. [13], atmospheric pressure on the day of sperm collection from breeding bulls affects both the quantity and quality of their sperm.
+Our research studies the adaptive capabilities [14] of local fine-wool sheep and aims to improve their productive qualities in order to reach optimal production potential in each climatic zone.

-Kyrgyz scientists have identified several zonal types of Kyrgyz mountain Merino sheep bred in different climatic zones of the country.
-In the northwestern part of the country, the Talas type [15], in the eastern part - the Issykkul type [16] and in the southern part of the country - the southern Kyrgyz [17] type of sheep was cretaed.
+Kyrgyz scientists have previously identified several zonal types of Kyrgyz mountain Merino sheep that have been bred in different climatic zones of the country.
+These types of sheep have been categorized as follows: Talas sheep from the northwestern part of the country [15]; Issuk-kul sheep from the eastern regions [16]; and South-Kyrgyz sheep from the southern part of the country [17].

+Methods

-METHODS.
-The study was conducted on fine-wooled Kyrgyz mountain Merino sheep in the North-West, East and South of the country.
+The study was conducted on fine-wooled Kyrgyz mountain Merino sheep in the northwestern, eastern, and southern parts of the country.

-To study the effect of atmospheric pressure on the productive qualities of sheep, we used the website data "Gismeteo.ru".
-The method of variation statistics is used to calculate (X±Sx) the maximum and minimum atmospheric pressure in a year and the reliability of the difference between them (td) using the following formula (1):
+To study the effect of atmospheric pressure on the productive qualities of sheep, we used data from gismeteo.ru.
+The variation statistics method was used to calculate the maximum and minimum atmospheric pressure for each year (X±Sx).
+The reliability of the difference between them (td) was calculated using the following formula (1):

-td=dsd=X1-X2SX1__1+SX2__2 (1)
+1 td=dsd=X1-X2SX1__1+SX2__2

-The average static error (Sx) is calculated using the formula (2):
+The average static error (Sx) was calculated using the formula (2):

-SX=σxn-1 (2)
+(2) SX=σxn-1

-Based on the value of the reliability criterion (td), the probability level was determined according to Student-Fischer.
+Based on the value of the reliability criterion (td), the probability level was determined according to the Student-Fischer test.

-For the study, the live weight of sheep of different zonal types was selected as one of the main indicators of meat productivity.
-According to wool productivity, the length and thinness of wool were taken into account, since these indicators are not very dependent on the size of animals in comparison with wool shearing.
+For this study, one of the main indicators of meat productivity was the live weight of sheep from different zonal types.
+The length and thickness of wool were taken into account when measuring wool productivity; however, these indicators are not completely dependent on the size of the animal, in comparison to wool shearing.

-Calculation of the correlation coefficient is calculated using the following formula (3):
+The correlation coefficient was calculated using the following formula (3):

-r=ax×ayn×σx×σy (3)
+3 r=ax×ayn×σx×σy

-The correlation coefficient is expressed as a decimal fraction and can take values from 0 to ±1.
-If r =0 or has a small fractional value (up to 0.1), this indicates that there is no connection or a slight connection.
+The correlation coefficient is presented as a decimal fraction and has a value of 0±1.
+If r =0, or has a small fractional value (up to 0.1), it indicates that there is either no connection, or a slight connection.
 The closer the r value is to 1, the greater (stronger) the relationship between these features [18].

+Results and Discussion

-Results and discussions.
-According to Gismeteo.ru in Talas [19], located in the North-West of the country, the average monthly maximum atmospheric pressure of 663.5 mm Hg was recorded in December, and the minimum 656.8 mm Hg was recorded in June 2017.
+According to gismeteo.ru, the average monthly maximum atmospheric pressure in Talas [19] (located in the northwest of the country), 1,238 m above sea level [20], is 663.5 mm Hg (recorded in December), with a minimum of 656.8 mm Hg (recorded in June 2017).
 The difference between them is significant (P<0.001).
-The height above sea level is 1238 meters [20].
-Analysis of the correlation of atmospheric pressure between live weight and wool productivity in animals of the North-Western zonal type (see table.
-1) shows that at maximum or high atmospheric pressure, all sex and age groups have a slight relationship with live weight, which varies from r= +0.133 to r= +0.033.
-At low atmospheric pressure, a negative relationship is observed.
+Analysis of the correlation of atmospheric pressure between live weight and wool productivity in animals of the northwestern zonal type (see Table 1) shows that at maximum or high atmospheric pressure, all sex and age groups have a slight relationship with live weight, which varies from r= +0.133 to r= +0.033.
+At low atmospheric pressures, a negative relationship is observed.

 Table 1.
-The correlation coefficients of atmospheric pressure with
+The Correlation Coefficients of Atmospheric Pressure with

-productivity in sheep of North-Western
+Productivity in Northwestern Type Sheep